-Weh Island (Pulo Weh or Pulau Weh; by the local population ordinarily referred to just as "Sabang", which is the name of the biggest city) is a little active volcanic island located to the northwest of Sumatra, 45 min by fast regular ship (2 hours via a ferry from mainland, Banda Aceh).
+Pulau Weh Island (aka Sabang) is an active volcanic island in Andaman Sea.
+It is located to the northwest of Sumatra (mainland Indonesia), approx 45 min by fast ship (2 hours via ferries from mainland, Banda Aceh).

-- The island is famous for its ecosystem.
-Indonesian government declared 60 km2 (23 ml2) of inland and sea around Pulau Weh Island as wildlife protection area.
+- Sabang is also named island's largest city.
+Weh is famous for its ecosystem.
+Indonesian government declared 60 km2 (23 ml2) of land and sea around Pulau Weh as protectied area.

 - Scientists discovered a rare megamouth shark species on shore.
-The island of Weh is the only habitat for threatened toad, Duttaphrynus valhallae (former Bufo valhallae).
-Coral reef areas, spread around the island, are popular for their large fish species' variety.
+The island is world's only habitat for a threatened toad (Duttaphrynus valhallae).
+Coral reefs around the island are popular for scuba diving and snorkeling.

-- Pulau Weh Island is quite small and some beaches are visited in one day only via rental vehicles, as there is no public transport here.
-Anoi Itam Beach boasts with its black sandy beach.
-It is situated a 30-minute drive from Balohan Port.
-For a small fee, travellers can enter Anoi Itam Resort and enjoy its beautiful scenery.
+- Pulau Weh is small and some beaches are visited in one day only via rental vehicles, as there is no public transport here.
+Anoi Itam is a black sand beach, approx 30-min drive from Port Balohan (Sabang).
+Anoi Itam Resort is also popular among tourists for its beautiful scenery.

 Pulau Weh Island cruise terminal